RevadiSundaram/Youtube-Clone/README.md

 # useMemo
+- useMemo is a React Hook that lets you cache the result of a calculation between re-renders.

 - heavy operations like calculating nth prime number
 - if any state changes, React will re-render the entire page
 - when doing simple operations, React is very fast